-Find out more about how we spend our money.
+Find out more about by reading our annual report.

 PRIME is able to take a donation online or you can download our donation forms from our financial support pages.
 We encourage all UK taxpayers to Gift Aid their donation, therefore giving PRIME an additional 25p in every pound donated.